Cyclophosphamide efficacy inmaintenance therapy of nephrotic syndrome in patients withchronic glomerulonephritis

 once in 3 weeks for 3 months than once in 1-3 months for 1.5-2 years.

-V L Duman
+V Duman

-L I Shkerina
+L Shkerina

 1. Ponticelli С, Altieri P., Scolari F. et al. A randomized study comparing methylprednisolone plus chlorambucil versus methylprednisolone plus cyclophosphamide in idiopathic membranous nephropathy.
 J. Am.
 Soc.
 Nephrol.
 1998; 9 (3): 444- 450.